 Answering these questions will paint a picture of the lifestyle you want, and start to hint at the kind of work that would fit into this lifestyle and be fulfilling at the same time.

-You can finally pursue your dream
+Losing your corporate job means you can finally pursue your dream

 Honestly, you might not know you even have a dream until you ask yourself what your perfect day looks like.
 But a picture will start to form slowly.